• Community

 Choosing to become a psychotherapist is no small decision.
 It’s a path that requires a significant investment of time (anywhere between 4-8 years depending on how long it takes you to complete your client hours), emotional and mental energy, and money.
 Yet, it’s not just a career; it’s a calling, a vocation that goes beyond a job.
 The journey to become a psychotherapist is deeply rooted in a passion for helping others navigate deep relationship with self and others, and the intricate labyrinth of the human body, feelings, mind and soul.

 As you embark on the transformative journey that is a psychotherapy training, the first and most crucial step is selecting the therapeutic modality that resonates with you.
-The world of psychotherapy offers a rich tapestry of therapeutic approaches, each with its unique philosophy, techniques, and methodologies.
+The world of psychotherapy offers a rich variety of therapeutic approaches, each with its unique philosophy, techniques, and methodologies.
 These therapeutic modalities serve as your guiding light, shaping your practice, and allowing you to make a profound impact not only on the lives of your clients but on your own life (as a psychotherapy training will require you to significantly participate in your own therapy.
-If you are adverse to participating in your own psychotherapy, it is probably not the right career for you).
+If you are adverse to participating in your own psychotherapy, it is probably not the right career for you.

 In this blog post, I’ve compiled a list of 40+ therapeutic modalities to help you explore and discover some different styles of therapy/and or therapeutic techniques.
 Some of these modalities are stand alone as complete psychotherapy trainings, while others are techniques to enhance a foundational degree in counselling, psychotherapy, a combined counselling and psychotherapy degree or as continued professional development for all professionals.

 The title of ‘Psychotherapist’, can be used by anyone in Australia, so to gain your Registered Clinical Psychotherapist®️ status, which is a trademarked title by The Psychotherapy and Counselling Federation of Australia, your course will need to meet the PACFA College of Psychotherapy RCP Application Guidelines.
 There is a list of PACFA accredited specialist courses on their website, however, other non-accredited courses might also be approved as long as you meet all of the College requirements.
+The Modalities with a * are included within the PACFA College of Psychotherapy list.

 Your journey to becoming a psychotherapist is as unique as the clients you will serve.
 Let this list of therapeutic modalities be your compass as you navigate the vast and rewarding landscape of psychotherapy.
 Which one is calling you?